Rokutann/npy.el/README.md

 ## Synopsis

 **npy.el** is a set of nano (or minimalistic) extensions to the Python development support in Emacs.
-Its first goal is to provide a nice integration of Pipenv virtual environment and Emacs inferior python mode.
-For instance - spawning multiple inferior python processes for multiple Pipenv projects, and dispatching Python code chunks sent from a buffer, which is visiting a Python file in one of such Pipenv projects, to the inferior python process bound to the virtual environment of the same Pipenv project.
+Its first goal is to provide a nice integration of Pipenv virtual environments and Emacs inferior python modes.
+For instance - spawning multiple inferior python processes for multiple Pipenv projects, and dispatching Python code chunks sent from a buffer, which is visiting a Python file in one of the Pipenv projects, to the inferior python process bound to the virtual environment of the same Pipenv project.
 We call this new type of inferior processes **virtualenv-dedicated inferior python processes**.

 Some of npy.el's features: